dylankb/what-i-know-js/README.md

 Here `getSecret();` returns a reference to the `getValue` function so it can be executed later.

-Returning an anonymous function would work fine here as well
+Returning an anonymous function could work fine here as well

 ```js
 var secret = "007";